Fraxinus angustifolia: Uses

 In Sicily, it is cultivated as a source of a plant sap product called manna (see Fraxinus ornus).

 Weed potential

 Fraxinus angustifolia subsp. angustifolia has become a weed in many parts of Australia, where it is known as Desert Ash.
 It has been widely planted as a street and park tree, and has spread to native bushland and grasslands, as well as stream banks and drainage lines, out-competing native plants for moisture, light and nutrients.

+It was for this reason that in the 1930’s that a breeding programme was commissioned to produce a sterile deciduous tree that could handle the tough conditions in temperate Australia, the results of which were highly successful.
+In honour of the nursery in Aldgate, Adelaide Hills, South Australia that was responsible for the development, the Raywood Nursery, the new species was named Raywood ash.
+It is also known as Claret ash.

 It has been declared an invasive species in South Africa.